stevearrants/style/docs/interfacewriting.md

 Use:

-> Answer any open queries and then submit the proof.
+> Answer any open queries and then submit the request.

 Guidelines
 ----------